Battle of Sahagún

 The Battle of Sahagún (21 December 1808) was a cavalry clash at Sahagún, Spain, in which the British 15th Light Dragoons (Hussars) defeated two regiments of French cavalry during the Corunna Campaign of the Peninsular War.
 Losses to one of the French regiments were so heavy that it was subsequently disbanded.
 The action marked the final phase of the British army's advance into the interior of Spain, before they began their harrowing retreat to the coast and ultimate evacuation by sea.

 Background

-The Corunna campaign started with the Battle of Cardedeu.

 Sir John Moore led a British army into the heart of northwestern Spain with the aim of aiding the Spanish in their struggle against French occupation.
-However, Napoleon had entered Spain at the head of a large army intending to reestablish French interests.
+However, Napoleon had entered Spain at the head of a large army intending to re-establish French interests.
 This, together with the fall of the Spanish capital Madrid to the French, made the position of the British army untenable.
 Moore, whose headquarters was at Mayorga, was aware that he must retreat towards the coast in the face of the overwhelming odds ranged against him.
 However, he was also aware that Marshal Soult's apparently unsupported corps was nearby, on the Carrión River, and before beginning his retreat he wished to make a strike against Soult.
 As part of this design the cavalry under Henry, Lord Paget were sent towards Soult, as a reconnaissance in force, ahead of the infantry.